mreinstein/collide-and-slide-2d/README.md

 ## why?

 Lately I've been making some 2d platformers in javascript, and while there are practically endless resources for tile-based games, there is very little high quality material for collision detection and response between spheres/ellipsoids and 2d line segments.
-Allow me to qualify "high quality":
+What is "high quality"?:
 * handles sliding along planes
 * provides robust contact details on collisions
 * **does not leak memory**